-A mortgage Agreement In Principle (AIP) – also referred to as a Decision In Principle (DIP) or Mortgage In Principle (MIP) – is a written estimate or statement made by a lender to say how much money it would lend you if you were to buy a property.
+An agreement in principle (AIP) – also referred to as a Decision In Principle (DIP) or Mortgage In Principle (MIP) – is a written estimate or statement made by a lender to say how much money it would lend you if you were to buy a property.

-The aim of an AIP is to give you a clearer idea of how much you could afford to borrow, so that you can browse properties in your price range…and eventually put an offer in on one!
+The aim of an AIP is to give you a clearer idea of how much you could afford to borrow.
+This means that you can browse properties in your price range and eventually aim to put an offer in on one!

 An AIP is not the same as a formal mortgage offer, so you will still need to apply for a mortgage once you’ve had an offer on a property accepted.

 It’s also useful if you are thinking of remortgaging and want to find out how much more you might be able to borrow, based on the equity you already have in your home.

 You can usually get a mortgage in principle online, over the phone or – if applying to a bank or building society – in branch.

 You’ll need to give basic personal details including your salary, how much you’d like to borrow, and what all of your monthly costs roughly add up to.